10 Things You Didn’t Know About The 1996 Chicago Bulls

 George Karl

 After the NBA finals was over, Supersonics coach George Karl was asked who he believed should be the Finals MVP.
 The obvious answer to that question of course is Jordan, but Karl named Rodman as the person who should be chosen.
-Karl added that Rodman’s rebounding, particularly his offensive rebounding helped the Bulls gain an edge with second chance opportunities.
+Karl added that Rodman’s rebounding, particularly his offensive rebounding, helped the Bulls gain an edge with second chance opportunities.

 51y629fv8-L._SX425_